zigbee-alliance/distributed-compliance-ledger/docs/running-node-manual/seed.md

-# Running an Observer Node manually
+# Running a Seed Node manually

 ## Prerequisites
 Make sure you have all [prerequisites](./prerequisites.md) set up